crushedmonster/crushedmonster/README.md

 ### Hi there, I'm Wenna 👋

 **About me**
+- 🌎 Based in Singapore
-- 🤓 Based in Singapore, I'm currently on an apprenticeship to learn more about AI Engineering.
+- 🤓 I'm currently on an apprenticeship to learn more about AI Engineering.
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/wenna-loo/)

 --------------------------------------------------------------------